 - What are the most common fertility treatments?

 Many couples are worried that coming to a fertility clinic will mean they will need to undergo IVF.
 The reality is that your fertility specialist will determine the best path to pregnancy for you, based on the results of your fertility assessment.
 This may involve lifestyle changes, better timing of intercourse, surgery to rectify any underlying conditions or fertility treatments such as

 - Ovulation cycle tracking – helps confirm ovulation and optimises timing of intercourse for conception.

 - Ovulation induction – uses medication to encourage your ovaries to produce eggs.

 - Assisted Insemination - prepared semen is inserted through the next of the womb close to the time of ovulation.

 - IVF - placing eggs removed from the ovary, with many sperm to facilitate fertilisation and embryo development in the laboratory, before transferring the embryo back into the womb.

 Book a fertility assessment

 If you have been trying to conceive for longer than a year (or 6 months if you’re over the age of 35), it’s recommended that seek medical advice on what might be causing the delay.

 New patient appointments are generally available at TasIVF within a few weeks and usually costs approximately $155 for a couple after the Medicare rebate.
-Some tests will be bulk-billed but others may cost extra.
 Your fertility specialist will guide you through your options at the time of your appointment.
 Book an Appointment now »